-i) Tecumseh North Settlement Area
+i.
+Tecumseh North Settlement Area

-This settlement area, situated in the northerly portion of the Town on the south shore of Lake St. Clair, comprises the former Town of Tecumseh, Village of St. Clair Beach and Tecumseh Hamlet (formerly a hamlet in the Township of Sandwich South).
+This settlement area, situated in the northerly portion of the Town on the south shore of Lake St. Clair, comprises the former Town of Tecumseh, former Village of St. Clair Beach and former Tecumseh Hamlet.
 This is the main and most diversified settlement area of the Town.
 It is where a majority of the housing is located along with a number of employment and commercial areas, recreational facilities, parks, trails, schools and community facilities.
 Opportunities for residential and commercial intensification continue to exist in this settlement area, particularly north of County Road No. 22.